tylernguyen/tylernguyen.xyz/docs/uses-this/services.md

 !!! warning

-    Audible is a subsidiary of Amazon.[^1] Amazon sells it ebooks and audiobooks with DRM.
-Buy books and audiobooks directly from publisher and your local bookstore  when possible!
+    Audible is a subsidiary of Amazon.[^1]

+    Amazon sells it ebooks and audiobooks with DRM.
+Buy directly from publisher and your local bookstore when possible!

 ### Email